DIY Compact Portable Magnetic Laptop Shelf Build Instructions

 I don’t do the same task everyday so I need manuals and prints.

-I have always had deep admiration for people like my supervisor who didn’t need manuals or prints when in the field.
+I have always had deep admiration for people like supervisors who didn’t need manuals or prints when in the field.

-I would be a millionaire if I had that miracle talent!
+I would be a multi millionaire if I had that miracle talent!

 Oh snap, Fabian got the UPGRADE!